stong1994/aicommit/README.md

 1. Using environment variable `AICOMMIT_MODEL` to specify the model to use.
 2. Using `--model` flag to specify the model to use.

+## Notice

+The tool uses `git diff HEAD` to get the diff content, so make sure the output of `git diff HEAD` is not empty.